5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### How to read the schematic
 The schematic a bit hard to read and comprehend because of its structure.
 It's also misleading: since all the arrows point to the right one might think this represents the signal flow.
 But that's not the case!

 Just ignore the arrows!
-Instead, you need to take a different approch:
+Instead, you need to take a different approach:

 #### Routing inputs
 For **Inputs**, start at the input and end at the Pin Complex Node: